gibil5/openhealth/readme.md

-## Services provided
+## Classes that have been extended

 - Products

 - Users and Groups

 - Sales

 - Security

-- Configurators

-- Actions

-- Product Selector

-- Accounting

-- Marketing

-- Management

 - Reports

-- Counters

 - Companies

-- EMR

 - Physicians

 - Patients

-- Containers

 - Partners

 - Menus

+## Classes that have been developed from scratch

+- Containers

+- Configurators

+- Product Selector

+- Electronic Accounting

+- Marketing

+- Management

+- Counters

+## Static
-- Static - Style Css
+- Style in CSS